 AIR CONDITIONING UNITS · FURNACE REPAIR · FURNACE REPLACEMENT · REPAIR · REPLACEMENT

 It has been a hard year for many people across the United States.
 In North Georgia, we have experienced flooding in our communities.
-We care about our community and one way we can help is by helping you avoid further damage to your furnace or air conditioner unit after a flood.
+We care about our community.
+One way we can help is by helping you avoid further damage to your furnace or air conditioner unit after a flood.

 Air Conditioner and Refrigeration Systems

-- Refrigeration systems can be salvaged once they are inspected and sanitized properly.
+- Refrigeration systems are salvagable.
+This is after they are inspected and also sanitized properly.

-- If parts have passed inspection, the system does not need to be replaced.
+- Have parts have passed inspection.
+The system does not need to be replaced.

-For propane and natural gas furnaces, the flood damage can pose a serious danger.
+Do you have propane or a natural gas furnace?
+The flood damage can pose a serious danger.
 Valves and pressure gauges can become faulty.
-A thorough evaluation should be conducted by a professional before the system is used.
+Always have a thorough evaluation by a professional before attempting to use it.